Industry Market Leader Pro Music Rights, Inc. (OTC: NUVG) Announces Q2 2022 Results with $432,579,903 in Assets with Significant Share Value Increase for Shareholders

-NAPLES, FL / ACCESSWIRE / August 23, 2022 / Pro Music Rights, Inc. NUVG, one of the world's largest music licensing companies, today announced financial results for its second quarter ended June 30, 2022 with its quarterly report which can be found at EDGAR.
+NAPLES, Fla., Aug.
+23, 2022 /PRNewswire/ -- Pro Music Rights, Inc. NUVG, one of the world's largest music licensing companies, today announced financial results for its second quarter ended June 30, 2022 with its quarterly report which can be found at EDGAR

 Assets increased to $432,579,903 for the 2nd Quarter of 2022 from $323,562,671 reported EOY 2021, an increase of $109,017,232 in total assets Q to Q bringing book value to $0.12 per share, bringing immediate value to shareholders of at least 128.8% in overall asset and book value, as of the closing price of the Company's common stock at $0.053 on August 22.